Brought to you by Vaks, expert providers of SAT’s, GCSE & A Level tuition.

 As exams loom closer, and competition gets harder, your child is bombarded on all sides by stress.
 Some of us remember childhood fondly but the reality for a modern-day teen undertaking GCSE’s is that the pressure has never been higher.
 With the new 9-1 grading system, social media distractions and the nation’s eye watching their every move, what can you do to help your child navigate this difficult time?

 As a parent, understand that your child is now a guinea pig for a new system that was designed to help UK education compete with other leading countries.
 However, the system wasn’t designed to benefit everyone and focuses heavily on the top percentage of the country.
 Students who fall in the middle band can find themselves sinking under a sea of misinformation and even the genuine unknown.
 For those who seek a grade 4 or 5, the boundaries can seem to change at a given moment and these students are desperately trying to find their feet in a world where the ground seems to shift beneath them.
-All this can lead to a feeling of hopelessness.
+All this can lead to a feeling of hopelessness and can lead to serious academic issues such as being unable to revise in the run-up to a crucial exam.

 The charity Young Minds states that ‘1 in 10 children have a diagnosable mental health disorder – that’s roughly 3 children in every classroom’.
 These can range from anxiety and depression all the way to suicidal tendencies.
 In education, and as parents, it’s essential that we take into consideration how our presence can either help or hinder a child’s development.